twojcciechowski/docker-filebeat-kibana-elasticsearch/README.md

-This is docker-compose script for using filebeat with kibana and elasticsearch (2 nodes).
+This is an example of docker-compose script which creates 1 filebeat node +  1 kibana node  + 2 nodes of elasticsearch.